stoogoff/website/content/games/colour-tron.md

 **ColourTron** was my second ever [Ludum Dare](http://ludumdare.com/compo/) attempt and the first time I completed it.
 I'm sure it made sense when I made it but now I'm not entirely sure what you have to do to complete each level.
 I know the idea behind it was hacking the turrets to change the colour of the missile they fire.

-Different colours interacted with each other in different ways---the RGB values of the target were adjusted by the missile but similar values could pass through each other---but I can't remember how changing the colours effected everything exactly.
+Different colours interacted with each other in different ways — the RGB values of the target were adjusted by the missile but similar values could pass through each other — but I can't remember how changing the colours effected everything exactly.